sangupandi/react-native-firebase-upload/README.md

 # react-native-firebase-upload

 This package allows you to upload assets from React Native to Firebase Cloud Storage through a Firebase Cloud Function, it is adapted from [this post](https://medium.com/@wcandillon/uploading-images-to-firebase-with-expo-a913c9f8e98d).
-Right now it is just a direct implementation, more enhancements might be coming.

 **This package will be depreciated once blob is fully supported in React Native (coming very soon, PRs have already been merged).**

 # Installation

-`yarn add react-native-firebase-upload`

-`yarn add body-parser busboy content-type cors express raw-body`

 in your functions dir.

 `yarn add react-native-firebase-upload`

+`yarn add busboy content-type cors express raw-body`

 in your React Native project.

+`yarn add react-native-firebase-upload`

 # Usage